 How To Prune A Two-Year-Old Plum Tree

-During the pruning, cut the shoots and branches to an outward-facing bud to try and achieve the goblet shape with a clutter-free central part.
-If the position of an outward-facing bud only occurs further down the stem to be pruned, cut back to the point where it can be found.
+During the pruning process, clip the shoots and branches back to an outward-facing bud in order to attempt to obtain the goblet form with a clear and unobstructed portion in the middle.
+If an outward-facing bud can only be found further down the stem that has to be pruned, cut back to the point where it can be found.

 How To Prune A Three-Year-Old Plum Tree